hyosung11/Launch-School/Courses/journal.md

 09:57 I have a week to get ready.
 I couldn't figure out the problem Michael gave me and I had to look at solutions.
 I still don't fully understand the solutions and need to deconstruct them.

 17:40 Family left a little after 17:00, so spent most of the day together which was nice and pleasant.
 I didn't get much studying done though.

+19:18 Feeling tired and kind of brain dead.
+I hope I sharpen up tomorrow and the rest of next week as I ramp up to take the interview assessment.